 - The refundable damage deposit has been deducted from or not returned in full due to damage or extra charges incurred

 With coronavirus significantly disrupting the travel, tourism and hospitality industry, holiday rental owners are seeing an increase in chargebacks.
-This is because some guests have had to cancel due to COVID, have refused to change their dates or a accept a credit note and aren’t receiving a refund for their holiday.

 How to contest a chargeback

 Firstly, if the guest is duly entitled to a refund or you would lose the case should it go to court – don’t dispute the chargeback.

 However, if you get a notification of an unwarranted chargeback, you have the option to dispute it.
 Cases aren’t usually quick to resolve, the process can be quite time-consuming, and the outcomes aren’t always predictable.

 - Once you have the details about the type of chargeback, you can contest it.

 - Make sure you respond to a chargeback immediately.
 You only have a limited number of days to respond, so you need to send your counterclaim through as soon as possible to avoid missing your chance to fight the claim.